wanx-troopers/wanx-troopers.github.io/wan-i2v-tricks.md

 PR is outstanding into ComfyUI native by Kijai: [10975](https://github.com/comfyanonymous/ComfyUI/pull/10975).
 PR promises significant upgrades to conditioning handling for Wan I2V and Hunyuan 1.5 Checkout [contextwindows](https://github.com/kijai/ComfyUI/tree/contextwindows) branch in order to use the new code.

+> The context window blends are almost invisible, especially with freenoise enabled